- The Paul campaign has signed up 1,480 volunteers to serve as precinct leaders on caucus night

 A fresh Des Moines Register Iowa poll looked at the level of voter commitment to attend the caucus in support of a candidate, among other items.

-In the poll, 56% of Paul supporters said they would definitely attend.
+, 56% of Paul supporters said they would definitely attend.
 Seventy-six percent said they would definitely participate in the caucuses for former Pennsylvania Sen. Rick Santorum, a number higher than any other candidate in the poll, while 58% said they would caucus for former Massachusetts Gov. Mitt Romney.

 Crowley asked Paul about those poll numbers.

 "I wouldn't bet too much money on that kind of a statistic," he replied.
 "We have the names and telephone numbers and the enthusiasm.
 So I don't think -- only Tuesday is going to tell you how that's going to work out.
 We're pretty optimistic about getting our people out."

 Overall, among likely Republican caucusgoers, the Register poll showed